-The 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp., a Delaware corporation ("FSC" or the "Company"), will be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580, on April 13, 2016, at 10:00 a.m., local time.
-At the Annual Meeting, stockholders will consider and vote on:
+The 2017 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp., a Delaware corporation (the "Company"), will be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580 on April 6, 2017, at 10:00 a.m., local time.
+At the Annual Meeting, in addition to transacting such other business as may properly come before the meeting and any adjournments and postponements thereof, stockholders will consider and vote on:

-- the election of three directors, each to serve until the 2019 Annual Meeting of Stockholders or until his successor is duly elected and qualified (Proposal 1); - a proposal to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the fiscal year ending September 30, 2016 (Proposal 2); and - · such other business as may properly come before the Annual Meeting and any adjournments or postponements.
+- the election of three directors, each of whom will serve until the 2020 Annual Meeting of Stockholders or until his successor is duly elected and qualified; and - a proposal to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the fiscal year ending September 30, 2017.

-THE COMPANY'S BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE COMPANY'S DIRECTOR NOMINEES DESCRIBED IN THE ACCOMPANYING PROXY STATEMENT (PROPOSAL 1) AND "FOR" THE PROPOSAL TO RATIFY THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING SEPTEMBER 30, 2016 (PROPOSAL 2).
+THE COMPANY'S BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE COMPANY'S DIRECTOR NOMINEES DESCRIBED IN THE ACCOMPANYING PROXY STATEMENT AND "FOR" THE PROPOSAL TO RATIFY THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING SEPTEMBER 30, 2017.

-The nominees of the Board for election as directors of the Company are listed in the accompanying proxy statement.
+The nominees of the Board of Directors for election as directors of the Company are listed in the accompanying proxy statement.
 Your vote is very important to us.